Hand of God ball proceeds 'a gift' for referee

 "I was lucky to do two games - one in the group stage, Poland versus Portugal, and this quarter-final match between England and Argentina."

-Argentina eventually went on to win the World Cup in Mexico. and Bin Nasser says officiating their quarter-final, played in front of nearly 115,000 fans, was the highlight of his career.
+Argentina eventually went on to win the World Cup in Mexico and Bin Nasser says officiating their quarter-final, played in front of nearly 115,000 fans, was the highlight of his career.

 Frequently asked about the legitimacy of the 'Hand of God' goal, Bin Nasser says he only has mild regrets about it since he believes he correctly fulfilled his job.